YashReddy1963/PaisaJodo/README.md

-# PaisaJodo
-An open-source web app for expense tracking
+PaisaJodo is an open-source platform that helps individuals to track their montly expenses..